Statement of Faith

 their glory equal, their majesty coeternal.

-On Salvation: We believe all humanity is born with a predisposition toward sin which, when acted upon, inevitably leads to separation from God.
+On Salvation: We believe all humanity is born with a predisposition toward sin that, when acted upon, leads to separation from God.
 This sinful nature puts all humanity in need of a Savior and Redeemer.
-As Wesleyans, Phylicia and Josh Masonheimer (EWAT founders) hold to a salvation theology of “libertarian free will.”
-God knew before the foundation of the world that humanity would need a Savior and predestined Jesus Christ to be the plan of that salvation (Eph.
+As Wesleyans, Phylicia and Josh Masonheimer (EWAT founders) hold to a salvation theology of “libertarian free will”: God knew before the foundation of the world that humanity would need a Savior and predestined Jesus Christ to be the plan of that salvation (Eph.
 1).
 All who call upon the name of the Lord will be saved (Rom.
 10:13).
-While this is Josh and Phylicia’s personal view, many staff members at EWAT hold to Reformed theology and the belief that God has specifically elected who will receive salvation.
+While this is Josh and Phylicia’s personal view, many staff members at EWAT hold to Reformed theology and the belief that God has elected who will receive salvation.
 We believe there is room for both interpretations within the sound teaching of Scripture.

-On the Body of Christ: The Body of Christ is His church, which is not made up of one specific denomination or building but is made up of all persons who have given their allegiance to Jesus Christ as Lord.
-The church is made up of believers from all denominations who adhere to the fundamental truths of our faith.
-This would be as G.K.
-Chesterton said those who hold to “the creeds, and the historic conduct of those who held such a creed.”
-The Body of Christ is a diverse gathering of individuals from all nations, of all ages, and with myriad giftings, unified in allegiance to Christ and love for one another.
+On the Body of Christ: The Body of Christ is His church.
+The Church is not made up of one denomination or building but of believers from all denominations who adhere to the fundamental truths of our faith and give their allegiance to Jesus Christ as Lord.
+The Body of Christ is a diverse gathering of individuals from all nations, all ethnicities, all ages, and all stages of life unified in allegiance to Christ and love for one another.

 “It is my judgment, therefore, that we should not make it difficult for the Gentiles who are turning to God.
-Instead we should write to them, telling them to abstain from food polluted by idols, from sexual immorality, from the meat of strangled animals and from blood” (Acts 15:19-20).
+Instead we should write to them, telling them to abstain from food polluted by idols, from sexual immorality, from the meat of strangled animals and from blood.”
+(Acts 15:19-20).

 According to this early church model, new converts were taught an ethic that included sanctity of worship (abstain from idols), sanctity of life (abstaining from blood), and sanctity of sex (abstain from all sexual behavior outside of heterosexual marriage).
-These basic virtues align with both the Ten Commandments and the fruits of the Spirit outlined elsewhere in Scripture.
+These basic virtues align with the Ten Commandments and the fruits of the Spirit outlined elsewhere in Scripture.

 Due to these proofs, EWAT holds to a historical sexual ethic: